 Below are some notes I kept in a journal outlining my experience while I was actively doing the shave test.
 I may return to do this in the future at which point I will post my experiences in a new blog post.

 Today was the first day of the shave test to see how long one cartridge razor will last me.
 Previously I had attempted to shave half my face and head with the same cartridge and then use a brand new cartridge to shave the other half of my face.
 I got sidetracked with that project and didn’t follow through so I decided to do this one instead.

 I think this is going to be a little bit more subjective than my previous unfinished one because I will have nothing to compare the razor to.
 As the performance of the blade deteriorates over time I will also get used to it overtime until the point that it becomes so unbearable that I actually notice the razor is not performing well.

 Gillette claims that one cartridge should last 5 weeks.
 I don’t know what this claim is based off of.
 Is it based off of shaving every day for five weeks?
 Every three days?
 It really is hard to quantify.
-Every shaves with a different frequency and every one’s beard is a little different.
-Some have thin beards, some have thick beards, some have coarse hair some have fine hair.
-I think these definitely are variables that determine how long a cartridge will last.
-With that being said, however the cartridge lasts me, might not be the same length of time that it lasts you.
+Everyone shaves with a different frequency and everyone’s beard is a little different.
+Some men have thin beards, some have thick beards, some have coarse hair, and some have fine hair.
+I think these variables definitely determine how long a cartridge will last.
+With that being said, the length of time the cartridge lasts me might not be the same length of time that it lasts you.

 Tonight’s shave went well.
 I didn’t have any irritation.
 I did manage to give myself a slight nick on the left side of my chin.
 Don’t ask me how I managed to do that because the last couple of times before this I had shaved was with a Dovo shavette and I didn’t nick myself at all and those are suppose to be way more “dangerous” than cartridge razors.